Brain Cell Communication at the Molecular Level

 The brain’s communication system is built on this constant interplay of ions, channels, transmitters, and receptors — a molecular conversation happening millions of times per second.

-LinkedIn Profile for Nicholas Hubacz
+LinkedIn Profile for Nicolas Hubacz

 References: